jhpyle/docassemble/_docs/objects.md

 body of the e-mail that will be sent.
 See [objects] for an explanation of [`DATemplate`].

+# How docassemble objects are different

+For most purposes, **docassemble** objects behave just like [Python] objects.
+However, they have special properties that facilitate the automatic asking of questions.
+You may need to be mindful of these special properties if you do anything fancy in your code.

+In contrast to [Python objects] in general, **docassemble** objects are aware of their first-given names.
+All **docassemble** objects have an `.instanceName` attribute.
+So if you do:

+{% highlight yaml %}
+---
+objects:
+  - user: Individual
+---
+{% endhighlight %}

+then `user.instanceName` will be `'user'`, and `user.name.instanceName` will be `'user.name'`.

+You can also initialize `user` in standard [Python] fashion:

+{% highlight yaml %}
+---
+code: |
+  user = Individual()
+---
+{% endhighlight %}

+In this circumstance, **docassemble** uses some [magic] to set `.instanceName` to `user`.
+However, the magic has its limits.
+For example, the following does not work:

+{% highlight yaml %}
+---
+code: |
+  (user, advocate) = (Individual(), Individual())
+---
+{% endhighlight %}

+If you ever get an error message in **docassemble** referring to variables with a name like `qjAMyvGQYnyK`, and you are sure you did not create such a variable, then you have an object that was unable to determine its given name.

+If you want to initialize objects using expressions more complicated than `variable_name = ObjectName()`, you can -- you just need to include the variable name as an argument to the object name.
+For
+example:

+{% highlight yaml %}
+---
+code: |
+  (user, advocate) = (Individual('user'), Individual('advocate'))
+---
+{% endhighlight %}

+Attribute initialization does not have this limitation.

+Always keep in mind that objects are given `.instanceName` attributes as early as possible, and once an `.instanceName` is assigned, it will not be overwritten unless you explicitly overwrite it.
+For example, if you do:

+{% highlight yaml %}
+---
+code: |
+  user.name = IndividualName()
+---
+{% endhighlight %}

+then `user.name.instanceName` will return `'user.name'`, as you would expect.
+But if you do:

+{% highlight yaml %}
+---
+code: |
+  cool_name = IndividualName()
+  cool_name.first = 'Groovy'
+  cool_name.last = 'Jones'
+---
+code: |
+  user.name = cool_name()
+---
+{% endhighlight %}

+then `user.name.instanceName` will be `'cool_name'`, not `'user.name'`.

+You can manually correct this:

+{% highlight yaml %}
+---
+code: |
+  user.name = cool_name()
+  user.name.instanceName = 'user.name'
+---
+{% endhighlight %}

+The `.instanceName` is not simply an internal attribute; it is used by the [`object_possessive()`] method to refer to the object in human-readable format.

 # Extending existing classes

 If you want to add a method to an existing **docassemble** class, such